youngker/apparmor-wiki/how-to-setup-a-policy-namespace-for-containers.md

 ??? link anchor to setting config/lsm/grub default

 ### No host policy on container

+If there is no policy defined at the host level for the container tasks then, a plain transition to the apparmor policy namespace for the container can be done.

  ```
   sudo mkdir /sys/kernel/security/apparmor/policy/namespaces/${NS_NAME}
   aa-exec -p ":${NS_NAME}:unconfined" -- ${CONTAINER_CMD}